 Even in the world of Amazon related claims, there have been a myriad of decisions that vary from state to state.
 In Texas, the courts have held that Amazon is not liable in instances where they do not hold title to a product.
 In California, and some other states, the results of been quite the opposite.
 Building this level of sophistication into a subrogation process is ever evolving and one where utilizing a closed file audit could yield substantial missed subrogation opportunities.

-Subrogation can be challenging, and often beyond the capability of solely technology, which is why Chameleon adds in the benefit of over 600 years of collective claims knowledge.
+Subrogation can be challenging, and often beyond the capability of solely technology, which is why Chameleon has modeled over 600 years of collective claims knowledge.
 By understanding the individual environments of different jurisdictions and complexities of laws and coverages, we are able to provide carriers with a substantial lift with our no cost closed file reviews that routinely identify missed subrogation which results in a big lift for your subrogation results.

 Chris Tidball is an Executive Claims Consultant for SecondLook, a leading provider of subrogation services.
 He spent more than 20 years in adjusting, management and leadership positions with multiple Top 10 carriers and has authored multiple books, including Re-Adjusted: Taking Your Claims Organization From Ordinary To Extraordinary!
 He can be reached at email@example.com.